stfc/PSyclone/tutorial/practicals/nemo/1_nemo_psyir/README.md

 # PSyclone for existing code - Tutorial 1 #

-Welcome to the first part of the tutorial on using PSyclone with existing Fortran code via its code-transformation capabilites.
-For this tutorial we will be using a standalone, single-source-file mini-app (tra_adv.F90) based on a tracer-advection routine that has been extracted from the full source of the NEMO ocean model (www.nemo-ocean.eu).
+Welcome to the first part of the tutorial on using PSyclone with existing Fortran code via its code-transformation capabilities.
+For this tutorial we will be using a standalone, single-file mini-app (tra_adv.F90) based on a tracer-advection routine that has been extracted from the full source of the NEMO ocean model (www.nemo-ocean.eu).
 The original version of this mini-app was kindly provided by Silvia Mocavero of CMCC.